It's Time For Prevention

 16 Days of Action Against Gender Based Violence

-Invite your MSPs to take part in the debate, come along to hear about their work to prevent violence against women and learn more about prevention by watching our new animation.
+We asked members of the public to invite their MSPs to take part in the debate, come along to hear about their work to prevent violence against women and learn more about prevention by watching our new animation.

 What is the issue?